aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridcell/_index.md

 ```

 Checks if a formula can properly evaluate a result.

+**Remarks**

 Only applies to formula cell.

 **Returns:**
 boolean